Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

-# SP3 - Linking and Interacting
+# SP3 - Arranging and Linking

 So far we have only looked at a singular sound producing `Proc`.
-This tutorial will address the question of how multiple processes can be connected together, and how temporal developments and interactions may happen beyond the rather low-level scheduler shown in the previous tutorial.
-We start off with (determined) temporal arrangments that do not contain interactions.
+This tutorial will address the question of how multiple processes can be connected together, and how temporal developments may happen beyond the rather low-level scheduler shown in the previous tutorial.
+We start off with temporal arrangments, and then proceed to the exchange between processes.

 ## Graphemes